 In addition to thermal requirements, design considerations are needed to minimize thermal shorting.
 This is the result of the cold side surfaces touching the hot side surfaces, causing the Peltier cooler to draw more current in order to deliver the same cooling performance.
 When designing the optimal cooling solution in machine vision systems the assembly needs to be in consideration.
 For example, outgassing is not acceptable because it can coat the imaging sensor optics.
 It is therefore vital to properly select thermal interface materials between the Peltier cooler and the sensor with low outgas characteristics.

-The image quality of CCD and CMOS sensors degrade at temperatures typically in the 50ºC to 60ºC range depending on the quality of the sensor.
-For indoor applications, a free convection heat sink with interface material may be sufficient to cool a CMOS sensor with adequate airflow to just above ambient.
-To reduce the overall thermal resistance, it is important to design a heat sink with maximum surface-to-air contact.
-Typically, space constraints make it difficult to accommodate a properly sized heat sink and forced air is required to keep the temperature just a few degrees above ambient.
+The image quality of CCD and CMOS sensors is typically affected at temperatures in the 50ºC to 60ºC range depending on the quality of the sensor.
+For indoor applications, it may be sufficient with a free convection heat sink with interface material and adequate airflow to cool a CMOS sensor to just above ambient.
+However, the heat sink need to have maximum surface-to-air contact in order to reduce the overall thermal resistance.
+Typically, space constraints make it difficult to accommodate the heat sink needed and forced air is required to keep the temperature just a few degrees above ambient.

-For most outdoor applications these thermal solutions will not be enough.
-Heat from surrounding electronic components can exceed the maximum temperature limit of the CMOS sensor therefore requiring a Peltier cooling solution.
-The thermoelectric cooler creates a temperature differential across it, lowering the temperature of the critical sensor by as much as 40°C from the hot side temperature of the heat sink.
-If the hot side heat sink is at 90ºC, the Peltier can cool the CCD or CMOS sensor down to a temperature of 40ºC if required.
+For most outdoor applications these passive thermal solutions will be insufficient.
+Heat from surrounding electronic components will most likely exceed the maximum temperature limit of the CMOS sensor and require a Peltier cooling solution.
+The thermoelectric cooler creates a temperature differential across the module, lowering the temperature of the critical sensor by as much as 50°C from the hot side temperature of the heat sink.
+If the hot side heat sink is at 90ºC, the Peltier cooler can cool the CCD or CMOS sensor to a temperature of 40ºC.

 Thermoelectric coolers use the Peltier effect to create a temperature differential (ΔT) to transfer heat from one side of the sensor to the other.
-A standard single-stage thermoelectric cooler can achieve temperature differentials of up to 70°C, while a multi-stage thermoelectric cooler can achieve much higher ΔTs.
 Thermoelectric coolers are integrated directly into the sensor assembly and typically require a heat sink or other heat exchanger to dissipate heat into the surrounding environment.

-Supporting machine vision applications operating in temperatures ranging from 80°C to 150°C, the single-stage HiTemp ET Series offers a cooling capacity of more than 300 Watts in a compact form factor.
-To meet a broad range of emerging applications, the HiTemp ET Series offers more than 50 models with a wide variety of heat pumping capacities, form factors and input voltages.
-In high temperature environments, enhanced module construction prevents copper diffusion and degradation in performance, which can occur on standard grade thermoelectric coolers.
+Supporting machine vision applications operating in temperatures ranging from 80°C to 150°C, the new HiTemp ETX Series offers cooling capacity from 7.7 to 322 Watts in a compact form factor.
+The thermoelectric cooler is assembled with advanced thermoelectric materials.
+When compared to standard thermoelectric coolers, this series features an improved thermal insulating barrier creating a maximum temperature differential (ΔT) of 83°C. In high temperature environments, the enhanced module construction prevents performance degradation in high temperature environments such as machine vision systems.
+To meet a broad range of emerging applications, the HiTemp ETX Series offers more than 50 models with a wide variety of heat pumping capacities, form factors and input voltages.

 The evolution of machine vision systems beyond traditional inspection systems requires high-resolution CCD and CMOS imaging sensors.
-Active cooling solutions keep mission-critical sensors below their maximum operating temperature to ensure the highest image resolution for object detection, recognition and collision avoidance systems in next-generation autonomous vehicles, drones and robotics.
+The new HiTemp ETX Series of Thermoelectric coolers keep mission-critical imaging sensors below their maximum operating temperature to ensure the highest image resolution for object detection, recognition and collision avoidance systems in next-generation autonomous vehicles, drones and robotics.

 Laird Thermal Systems has the design, prototyping, testing and global manufacturing services to help integrate Peltier cooling systems into machine vision applications.
 Our engineers partner closely with customers throughout the entire product development lifecycle to reduce risks and accelerate time-to-market for emerging applications.